• Skip to main content

 In this post we ask, does exercise cause Osteoarthritis?
 And if it can, does that lead to joint replacements?

-There seems to be a fair amount of confusion on this topic.
-Even professionals working within heath care are not immune from erroneous comments.
+There seems to be a fair amount of confusion on this topic– even healthcare professionals are not immune from erroneous comments.

 Here’s a quote from Ivan Tornos, CEO of medtech firm Zimmer Biomet, which manufactures knee replacements.
 The firm have just employed Arnold Schwarzenegger as their chief movement officer (CMO).
 More on that in a moment.